 - 1. Each prescription/non-prescription medication provided by the parent/guardian must be authorized in writing on a current District "Dispersion of Medication Form" that is completed in its entirety and signed by the parent/guardian.
-This form is available in the clinic and on the Health Services page of the District website. - 2.
-Over the counter medications that may be stocked in the school clinic, as available, are limited to the following: - Acetaminophen (e.g. Tylenol) - Calcium Carbonate (e.g. Tums, Maalox)
+This form is available in the clinic and on the Health Services page of the District website.

+- 2. Over the counter medications that may be stocked in the school clinic, as available, are limited to the following:

+- Acetaminophen (e.g. Tylenol)

+- Calcium Carbonate (e.g. Tums, Maalox)

 - Ibuprofen (e.g. Advil, Pamprin IB)

 - Diphenhydramine (e.g. Benadryl)

 - Sting Relief Pad (2% Lidocaine towelette)

-Stock medications may be given at school with a completed "Dispersion of Stock Medication Form" that is completed in its entirety and signed by the parent/guardian.
+Stock medications may be given at school with when a completed "Dispersion of Stock Medication Form" that is completed in its entirety and signed by the parent/guardian.
 This form is available in the clinic and on the Health Services page of the District website and is only valid for one school year.

 - 3. Medication must be provided in the original, labeled container.
 The parent/guardian should request the pharmacist label a second bottle to provide a thirty (30) day supply for the school.

 - 4. While in school or under the authority of District personnel, medications must be kept secure in the school clinic under lock and key when not in use.
 The following medications can be carried and self-administered by the student when authorized by the medical provider and parent/guardian:

 - Metered dose inhalers

 - Epinephrine auto-injector

 - Pancreatic enzyme

-- Diabetic supplies and equipment
+Diabetic supplies and equipment

 The school nurse shall assess the student's capability to administer medication through an individual health care plan.
 A District "Dispersion of Medication Form" signed by both the parent/guardian and physician must be on file in the clinic before the student can carry or self-administer these medications.
-1002.20 (3), F.S.
+1002.20(3), F.S.
+Variance to this rule requires approval from the Superintendent on a case by case basis.